EnigmAI/R-Krypt/README.md

 ```

 ## How To Contribute?
-- Add to the list of ciphers inside ciphers/ directory by coding the cipher in Python language and the script should have separate functions for "encrypt", "decrypt" and "main" as shown in ciphers/baconian.py file.
+- Add to the list of ciphers inside ciphers/ directory by coding the cipher in any language and the script should have separate functions for "encrypt", "decrypt" and "main" as shown in ciphers/baconian.py file.
 - You can also add the cipher functionality in the CLI by editing the cli.py file.
 Checkout how Caesar cipher is added inside cli.py to see how to add a cipher.